bryanedds/Nu/STANDARD.md

 2) Use column 120 as the line length limit where practicable.
 Column 120 is not a hard limit, but is elegantly acheivable in most cases.
 An exception to this rule is code that constructs error messages.

-3) Use the standard F\# naming conventions by -
+3) Use the standard F# naming conventions by -

 -   using UpperCamelCasing for Namespaces, Modules, Types, Fields, Constants, Properties, and InstanceMembers (but as said above, avoid authoring Properties and InstanceMembers in the first place).
 -   using lowerCamelCasing for variables, functions, staticMembers, parameters, and 'typeParameters.

-4) Use shadowing on different bindings with the same conceptual identity rather than ' suffixes (this also helps correctness significantly).

-5) Use access specifiers for encapsulation rather than FSI files.
+4) Use access specifiers for encapsulation rather than FSI files.

-6) Place `open` statements at the top of each file, right below the current namespace declaration (if any).
+5) Place `open` statements at the top of each file, right below the current namespace declaration (if any).

-7) Order the parameters of functions from least to most important (that is, in the order of semantic impact).
+6) Order the parameters of functions from least to most important (that is, in the order of semantic impact).

-8) Prefer function modules to use `[<RequireQualifiedAccess>]` except for operators, core functions like `flip`, and DSL functions.
+7) Prefer function modules to use `[<RequireQualifiedAccess>]` except for operators, core functions like `flip`, and DSL functions.

-9) Prefer stepped indentation as it refactors better, keeps lines shorter, and keeps formatting normal and enforcible via automation.
+8) Prefer stepped indentation as it refactors better, keeps lines shorter, and keeps formatting normal and enforcible via automation.
 For example, write this -

 ```
 let result =